Let’s talk Discipline

 It is surprisingly fast; just remember the days are long, but the years go fast.
 Hang in there and be positive!
 The recovery will be much faster.
 And be sure to appreciate any level of recovery.
 Find doctors (holistic MD, ND, DC) that validate and support good, real food nutrition.

-We have gratefully moved through this dangerous behavior that plagues many families of autism.
-It was astounding when we discovered how many families have children that run away.
 Whatever you face, know that you are amazing!
 Know that your children are amazing.
 And know that as you move to a healthier diet, detox periodically, and replenish your gut; teaching discipline becomes easier.
-Behavior and the behavior of your children will improve.
+Behavior improves for everyone.